Tag Archives: freedom

 911_flight175

 By 2001, I had worked for two years for a reputable high-end carpet cleaning company.
 I started out as a receptionist and was then promoted to inside sales.
-I sported around in a Jeep Grand Cherokee and I’d been married for seven wonderful years.
+I sported around in a Jeep Grand Cherokee, and I’d been married for seven wonderful years.
 Mark had become a devoted Christian, and we attended church as a close-knit family.
-In April, we purchased our home southwest of Houston in Fort Bend County.
+In April, we purchased our home in Fort Bend County, southwest of Houston.
 Five months later, while driving to work, my tranquil life was interrupted by distress and unexpected terror.

 We heard what we didn’t want to hear and continued to see unbelievable images that will forever be etched in our minds.
 My heart plummeted as I saw a second plane hit the other tower.
 Buildings collapsed minutes later and we all gasped in horror knowing that hundreds—thousands—lost their lives.